August 19, 2022

 The best board engagement is not easy, but the outcome is invaluable.

 For more about board engagement, check out these board resources.
 Need more help with your board?
 Karen is available for a mini-consult or more.
-Click here to email or to set a time to chat.
+Click here to email or chat.

 Author